UnblockerAPI/unblocker/README.md

 # Unblocker
 > Read-only access to websites.

-Unblocker accesses websites using Heroku servers, then retrieves template and unpacks all styles to `<style>` tag and scripts to `<script>` tag.
-Quite simple.
+Unblocker accesses websites using Heroku servers, then uses SSR and returns to user.
-Only GET-requests supported.

 # Features